Front page

 The hallmark of an ambitious and innovative Estonian economy at the national level is a competitive business environment that fosters structural change towards value-added growth.

-To achieve the target, the country will focus on three steps to bring about ambitious change and five steps to ensure the basic conditions for economic competitiveness.
+To achieve the target, the state will focus on three steps to bring about ambitious change and five steps to ensure the basic conditions for economic competitiveness.

 Steps to unleash the ambition of a higher value-added economy